 Islamic Inheritance Law (Faraid)

 As per Faraid, the deceased owner’s spouse(s) and immediate family members will get larger portions of the property.
-The other eligible relatives would get a smaller portions compared to the immediate family members.
+The other eligible relatives would get a smaller portion compared to the immediate family members.
 Furthermore, the male members of the family will get twice the portion of ownership compared to a female family member.
 For example, a son will receive twice the share of a daughter.

 The above image is taken from the Syariah Court Singapore’s website, where you can see all the possible beneficiaries of inheritance as per Faraid.